43081j/43081j.github.io/_posts/2020-11-07-typed-events-in-typescript.md

 class MyElement extends HTMLElement {
   public addEventListener<T extends keyof MyEventMap>(
+    // the event name, a key of MyEventMap
     type: T,

+    // the listener, using a value of MyEventMap
-    listener: (this: MyElement, ev: MyEventMap[T]) => any, options?: boolean | AddEventListenerOptions
+    listener: (this: MyElement, ev: MyEventMap[T]) => any,

+    // any options
+    options?: boolean | AddEventListenerOptions
   ): void;

-  public addEventListener(
+  // the fallback for any event names not in our map public addEventListener(
     type: string,
     listener: (this: MyElement, ev: Event) => any,